VTT-ProperTune/OpenPFC/README.md

 faults, voids, defect formation in epitaxial growth, displacive phase transitions, and electromigration.

+The image above shows a simulation of a rapidly solidifying tungsten block approximately 50 x 100 x 200 nm in size, using MovingBC boundary conditions.
+The rightmost section depicts the pure atomic structure of the tungsten, the middle section highlights the surface of the entire object, and the leftmost section provides a transparent view of the surface, revealing the lattice defects that formed during the simulation.
+This visualization aids in understanding the atomic arrangement, surface features, and internal defects of the tungsten block.

 OpenPFC is an open-source framework for high performance 3D phase field crystal simulations.
 It is designed to scale up from a single laptop to exascale class supercomputers.
 OpenPFC has succesfully used to simulate domain of size 8192 x